labolado/NeuralTamper/README.md

 # Introducing NeuralTamper: Your AI-Powered Tampermonkey Assistant

-NeuralTamper is a revolutionary AI-driven Tampermonkey extension that transforms the way you interact with websites.
-By harnessing the power of artificial intelligence, NeuralTamper allows you to effortlessly create and execute custom scripts tailored to your specific needs.
+NeuralTamper is a AI-driven Tampermonkey extension that transforms the way you interact with websites.

 ## Key Features: